isomerpages/govtech-lpa-acp/pages/main1.md

 		<div class="row">
 			<div class="col-8 action2_b">
 				<h2>We understand that legacy and <br>end-of-life planning is hard to<br> talk about. <strong><i>You are not alone</i></strong>.</h2>
-				<p>The first step in engaging family members on the<br> topic is to start talking deeply together, even beyond<br> estate planning.
+				<p>The first step in engaging family members on the<br> topic is to start talking together, even beyond<br> estate planning.
 Here are some ways you can</p>
 				<a class="read-more" href="#">start conversations with your family.</a>
 			</div>
 		</div>